LiucijaSvink/travel_ai_agent/README.md

 ## Future Improvements

 - **Scalability:** Migrate to a more scalable cloud infrastructure with auto-scaling capabilities to handle higher user demand seamlessly.
 - **Flight Search API:** Re-enable and expand flight search functionality with additional providers for better coverage and pricing options.
+- **Booking API Integration:** Add support for accommodation booking APIs to allow users to search and book stays directly within the assistant.